DMOJ/docs/docs/site/installation.md

 In the rest of this guide, we will be installing `uwsgi` and `nginx` to serve the site, using `supervisord` to keep `site` and `bridged` running.
 It's likely other configurations may work, but they are unsupported.

-First, copy `uwsgi-template.ini` to `uwsgi.ini` and edit it.
+First, copy our [`uwsgi.ini`](https://github.com/DMOJ/docs/blob/master/sample_files/uwsgi.ini) to `uwsgi.ini` and edit it.
 You should change the paths to reflect your install.

 You need to install `uwsgi`.